Customer Owned Renewable Generation

 Net Metering and Billing

-After the customer’s installation has been inspected by the appropriate building official, the City’s Electric Division will install a special “bi-directional” electric meter at the facility.
+After the customer’s installation has been inspected by the appropriate building official, the City’s Electric Utility Department will install a special “bi-directional” electric meter at the facility.
 The meter will record the net energy delivered to the customer from the City during the month offset by the energy (if any) delivered from the customer to the City’s electric grid.

 Utility Services & Billing Information